Here we are at the end of another year and at the close of one more decade!

 Last, but not least for me [maybe for many of you], was that I got myself braces.
 To know the story behind this is to understand the celebration.

-You see, when I was a teen, I had asked my mum if I could get braces like my friends in school.
-To my dismay, mum said no – mainly because putting 5 children through private school and providing food on the table, not my teenage vanity, were hers and dad’s main priorities … sigh!
+You see, when I was a teen, I asked my mum if I could get braces like my friends in school.
+To my dismay, mum said no – mainly because putting 5 children through school and providing food on the table, not my teenage vanity, were hers and dad’s main priorities … sigh!

 So, guess what I did in 2017?
 I got my own darn braces on my own terms!
 Stubborn much?!
 The results speak for themselves after a year-long mouthful of wearing wires and elastic bands.